A Leray-Serre spectral sequence for Lagrangian Floer theory: Introduction

 \subsection{Acknowledgments}

 This is a chapter of the author's PhD thesis with some additional refinement.
-As such, I would like to thank Chris Woodward for suggesting the beginning of such an interesting program.
-I also thank Nick Sheridan for his help with the proof of Theorem \ref{main theorem} and his many other remarks.
+As such, I would like to thank Chris Woodward for suggesting this topic as the beginning of such an interesting program.
+I also give thanks Nick Sheridan for his immense help with the initial drafts, and more specifically for help with the proof of Theorem \ref{main theorem}, the $\epsilon$ appearing in the definition of $\Lambda^2$, and Remark \ref{continuationmapremark} and its implication on the form of the second page of the spectral sequence.

+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 772479).